smmills/Phodymm/README.md

 4. Diagnostic Output

    Some diagnostic output is saved in `demcmc.stdout` and/or the `outf` subdirectory, depending on how the run is executed.
+If the run crashes or hangs, these are the best places to look for help.